calsora/Dynasnap-Public/PRIVACY.md

 Summary:

-Logs are minimal and short-lived
+Logs are minimal and short-lived.

-You control when data is sent
+You control when data is sent.

+Pat tokens are not used and instead the token is created once you have logged into Azure DevOps.

-Data is transmitted securely and never stored permanently
+Data is transmitted securely and never stored permanently.

+Built to save time for developers by letting have the details they need to fix a bug in Dynamics 365.

 Transparency matters — extension permissions and security details are publicly available at:
 👉 https://github.com/calsora/Dynasnap-Public/tree/main/security